The Plumbing

 The FEC does not assign stable identifiers to individual donors.
 When you give money to a congressional candidate, the FEC records your name, city, state, employer, and occupation, exactly as reported on the form.
 This means the same person can appear as JOHNSON, ROBERT, BOEING CO, ENGINEER in one filing, BOB JOHNSON, BOEING COMPANY, AEROSPACE ENGR in another, and JOHNSON R, BOEING, ENGR in a third.
 The FEC does not consider these to be the same person.
 Its matching logic is string identity: are the characters the same?
 No?
 Different people.

 The instinct here is annoyance.
 This seems broken.
-But if you sit with it (which I have, at hours suggesting poor judgment or genuine obsession, and possibly both), what emerges is not a broken system but a system that has made a very specific philosophical choice about its own purpose.
+But if you sit with it (which I have, at hours suggesting poor judgment or genuine obsession, and possibly both), what emerges is a system that has made a very specific philosophical choice about its own purpose.
 The FEC is a filing agency.
 Its mandate, per the Federal Election Campaign Act, is to receive and make available reports and statements filed with the Commission.
-Not to analyze them.
-Not to connect them.
-Not to tell you what they mean.
-To receive them and make them available.
+Its job is to receive filings and publish them.
+To be a cabinet.
 The form says JOHNSON, ROBERT.
 The database says JOHNSON, ROBERT.
 The database has done its job.2

 Congress.gov is also a mirror.
 It records votes.
 It does not record why anyone voted that way.
 VoteView (UCLA) is closer to a map: it computes ideology scores from voting patterns, which is an interpretive act.
 The Senate Lobbying Disclosure database is a mirror.
 It records what lobbyists filed.
 It does not record whether the lobbying worked.
 OpenSecrets is a map: it classifies donors into industry categories, which requires judgment.
 The congress-legislators YAML file on GitHub is a Rosetta Stone maintained by volunteers, without which the other six databases are, in a meaningful sense, written in mutually unintelligible languages.3